pk-veneo/my-aws-app/README.md

 - Review CloudWatch logs for Lambda function issues
 - Verify CloudFormation stack events for deployment problems

+## 🧹 Cleanup Instructions

+After successful deployment, you can remove these files:
+- `github-actions-trust-policy.json` - Only needed for initial IAM setup

 ## 📝 License

 This project follows enterprise security and compliance standards.